 A Baltimore native, Billy Kemp is a song and music maker, mostly roots music.
-Kemp has recorded six solo records and written over two hundred songs.
-He lives on the edge of the Cumberland Plateau in middle Tennessee with his wife, Sue and their cat Minnie.
-His latest record, The Craig Demos can be heard on Spotify: spotify:artist:0hrVTozNnJWc25wULwdj5n.
+Kemp has recorded seven solo records and written over three hundred songs.
+He lives on the edge of the Cumberland Plateau in middle Tennessee with his wife, Sue and their cat Minnie and their dog, Mavis.

 Greetings from Liberty, on the edge of the Cumberland Plateau, where the ridge runner meets the flatlander.
 This post could get messy because we’re learning how to make black walnut ink, homemade ink from a single black walnut tree here on the top of the ridge where Sue and I live.